-There is evidence that Jefferson's private chambers - the Book Room, Annex, Cabinet, and Bedchamber - were originally wallpapered, but unfortunately there is not sufficient evidence for reproductions.
+Evidence exists that Thomas Jefferson's private chambers — the Book Room, Annex, Cabinet, and Bedchamber — were originally wallpapered, but unfortunately the evidence is not sufficient for reproductions.
 The walls in these rooms have been painted a neutral color, called "Oyster White."
 This color was custom-mixed for Monticello.

-The blue in the Dining Room is not an original color, nor does it date to Jefferson's ownership of Monticello.
-The room was originally just plaster, then had an application of a "chrome yellow" oil paint sometime after 1815, and was then papered in some yet unidentified pattern.
-We believe the blue was applied sometime in the late 19th or early 20th century.
+The blue once used in the Dining Room was not an original color, nor did it date to Jefferson's ownership of Monticello.

+The room was originally just plaster, then had an application of a "chrome yellow" oil paint sometime after 1815, and was later papered in some yet unidentified pattern.
+We believe the blue was applied in the late 19th or early 20th century.
 In 2010, a recreated "chrome yellow" paint (based on paint analysis studies) was applied to the walls of this room.

 North Octagonal Room

-The trellis-patterned wallpaper in the North Octagonal Room was manufactured by F. Schumacher & Co. in the early 1990s as part of their Colonial Williamsburg Collection.
+The trellis-patterned wallpaper in the North Octagonal Room was manufactured by F. Schumacher & Co. in the early 1990s as part of their Colonial Williamsburg Collection.1

 North Square Room

 The North Square Room, which is not presently part of public tours of Monticello, was originally a chrome yellow, and was later wallpapered.
-Until recently it was unpainted plaster.
-In early 2008, it was repainted its original chrome yellow color.
+Until recently the walls were unpainted plaster.
+In early 2008, the room was repainted its original chrome yellow color.